storyteller/Storyteller/readme.markdown

 UPDATE: Storyteller seems to work just fine with io.js as well, but please tell us if you encounter any issues developing with io.js instead of node.js.

 The Storyteller code consists of two parts, a web based client written in Javascript and the actual specification engine and a self-contained web host written in C#.
 In order to work with the Storyteller code, you'll need to have both an installation of [Node.js v12](https://nodejs.org) with [npm](https://www.npmjs.com) and .Net 4.5 on your box.
-To start working with the code, first run the build with the command `npm run build` or if you're on Windows, use the `build.cmd` script.
-Running this command will:
+To start working with the code, first run the build script with `rake`, or if you'd rather not use a Ruby-based build, the `build.cmd` script will set up both the Node.js and .Net dependencies and run most of the unit tests.
+Running these commands will:

 1. Install all the necessary npm packages for the client side
 2. Build the bundled javascript products that need to be embedded into the .Net code